-Food waste composting in Alaska with the invessel BioReactor from XACT has proven successful–just as expected.
+Composting food waste in this Alaska composting facility http://www.alaskawaste.net/composting.htm with the in vessel composter from XACT has proven successful–just as expected!
 The 10′ x 32′ BioReactor processes 10 yards of organic waste per day.
-Striking the right balance of feedstocks with the rotation of the BioReactor and control of the ventilation has resulted in good quality compost production.
+Striking the right balance of feedstocks with the rotation of the BioReactor and control of the ventilation has resulted in good

 The horse manure was available and also needed to be disposed of, so this composting facility determined the right blend of these 2 waste streams, and are now indeed, producing very good compost.
 No less than a triple win!